zed-alpha/shadow-gadgets/README.md

   in [this Stack Overflow answer][SOViewAnswer].
 If that core solution is sufficient, you probably don't want the overhead here.

+- To disable the target's inherent shadow, its `ViewOutlineProvider` is wrapped in a custom implementation.
+This has the possibility of breaking something if some function or component is expecting the `View` to have one of the static platform implementations; i.e., `BACKGROUND`, `BOUNDS`, or `PADDED_BOUNDS`.
+  This shouldn't cause a fatal error, or anything – it's no different than anything else that uses a custom provider – but you might need to rework some background drawables or the like.

 - The library's particular technique causes a target's parent `ViewGroup` to be invalidated more that it normally would.
 For static shadows, it's just an extra time or two here and there.
 For animated shadows, though, the parent is